Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: -Askey scheme

-Keeping the same algebra $\mathcal{A}=osc_q$, coproducts associated to some other polynomials of the $q$-Askey scheme can be obtained by different limits of the previous formulas since, as demonstrated in \cite{contiguity}, the necessary contiguity relations are obtained as limits.
+Keeping the same algebra $\mathcal{A}=osc_q$, generalized coproducts associated to some other polynomials of the $q$-Askey scheme can be obtained by different limits of the previous formulas since, as demonstrated in~\cite{contiguity}, the necessary contiguity relations are obtained as limits.
 The polynomials which may be obtained are the $q$-Krawtchouk, the quantum $q$-Krawtchouk and the affine $q$-Krawtchouk polynomials.
 Details are left to the interested reader.

-\paragraph{Comparison with previous results.} In \cite{KMM92}, a coproduct structure was given for a deformation of the centrally extended oscillator algebra defined by \eqref{eq:oscext}.
+{\bf Comparison with previous results.} In~\cite{KMM92}, a~generalized coproduct structure was given for a~deformation of the centrally extended oscillator algebra defined by~\eqref{eq:oscext}.
 They proved that the CG coefficients are expressed in terms of the quantum $q$-Krawtchouk.
-Let us mention that they also need some localizations in their algebra to be able to define their coproduct and that the rsulting coproduct is not coassociative.
-In the same spirit as in Section \ref{sec:Hahn}, our approach allows us to obtain more general CG coefficients and we do not need to introduce an additional central charge.
+Let us mention that they also need some localizations in their algebra to be able to define their generalized coproduct which is also not coassociative.
+In the same spirit as in Section~\ref{sec:Hahn}, our approach allows us to obtain more general CG coefficients and we do not need to introduce an additional central charge.

-\subsection{$q$-Racah polynomials and a generalized coproduct for $U_q(sl_2)$}
+\subsection{$\boldsymbol{q}$-Racah polynomials and a~generalized coproduct for $\boldsymbol{{\rm U}_q(\mathfrak{sl}_2)}$}

-Let us consider for the functions appearing in \eqref{CG-relation} the polynomials defined by\footnote{We have replaced $\beta$ by $\beta q^{-N}$ and $\gamma$ by $\gamma q^N$ compared to \cite{contiguity}}:
+Let us consider for the functions appearing in~\eqref{CG-relation} the polynomials defined by\footnote{We have replaced $\beta$ by $\beta q^{-N}$ and $\gamma$ by $\gamma q^N$ compared to~\cite{contiguity}.}

 which are proportional to the $q$-Racah polynomials.